-Replication and sharding are easy to confuse precisely because both sound like 'data scaling,' while the cost of getting them wrong is very different.
+Replication and sharding are easy to confuse because they both sound like 'data scaling,' even though they remove very different limits.

-The chapter separates read scale and availability from write scale, showing when primary-replica is enough, when multi-primary or leaderless topology becomes necessary, how shard keys should be chosen, and why re-sharding is almost always an expensive project.
+This chapter separates read scale and availability from write scale, showing when replicas are enough, when you need a more complex write topology, how shard keys should be chosen, and why moving data is almost always a project of its own.

-In design reviews, this is especially useful because it helps you discuss lag, failover, hot shards, rebalancing cost, and evolving access patterns as parts of one decision rather than as a pile of isolated infrastructure tricks.
+In architecture reviews and interviews, that framing helps you discuss lag, failover, hot shards, and rebalancing cost as parts of one decision rather than as a pile of isolated infrastructure tricks.

 Practical value of this chapter